 There will not be make-up midterms.
 If you miss a midterm and it is unexcused (see below) then the score is a zero.
-If you miss a midterm and it is excused (see below), then the weighted average of your final exam (final with 2/3 weight) and other midterm score (1/3 weight) will be your score for the missed (excused) midterm.
+If you miss a midterm and it is excused (see below), then the weighted average of your final exam (final with 2/3 weight) and other midterm scores (1/3 weight) will be your score for the missed (excused) midterm.
 To pass the class you must take at least one of the midterms and the final exam.

-If you are tardy for a quiz, midterm or final, you will not be given additional time.
+If you are tardy for an exam you will not be given additional time.

-No calculators will be allowed for any quiz, midterm or final.
-Calculators are allowed for the lab final.
+No calculators will be allowed for any quiz or exam or final.
+Calculators maybe allowed for sections of the lab final.

-N) Quizzes
+K) Quizzes

-There will be approximately 10 short quizzes (about 1 per week) in this class of about 5 minutes each at the start of class.
+There will be approximately 10 short quizzes (about 1 per week) in this class of about 10-15 minutes each at the start of class.
 Quizzes are usually announced but may not be.
-Quizzes emphasize material in the prior 3 days of class.
+Quizzes emphasize material in the prior two days of class.
 There will not be make-up quizzes.
 If you miss a quiz and you are not excused (see below) then your score is a zero.
 If it is excused (see below) then the missed quiz grade will be the average of your other quiz grades.
 The lowest of your quiz grades will be given half the weight as the others.

 Quizzes without a name lose 15%.